microsoft/botframework-telephony/NumberPoolingTransfer.md

 First, the bot will reach out to the broker service and request a phone number in exchange for the context the bot wishes to store.

-Having received a phone number(let's call it +1 2345678901), the bot can then transfer the call to this number.
+Having received a phone number (let's call it +1 2345678901), the bot can then transfer the call to this number.
 This phone number is locked/latched for the duration of the transfer, so there will only ever be one context associated with it.

 On the other end of the line, the IVR system recieves a call on +1 2345678901.
 They make an API call to the broker service, passing this number as a key.
 In exchange they receive the context that the bot initially passed in.
 The phone number is then released back to the pool of numbers to transfer to.

-After populating the agents view with the context the bot had collected, the agent can validate that the incoming caller is the correct caller by asking a small portion of the information from the user again.
-For example, "What is the last 4 digits of your social.".
-If it matches, the incoming caller is validated as the provider of the context, and the agent can continue ahead with the context without reprompting the user further.
+After populating the agent's view with the context the bot had collected, the agent can authenticate the incoming caller and utilize the context received from the bot.